Planting rose cuttings in potatoes

 How to Propagate Plant Cuttings In Potatoes, Honey, and Cinnamon

 Ensure that the cut end of the rose cutting is fully inserted into the potato, making contact with the inner flesh.
 Pierce the center of each potato with the tool.
-Some stems may be at cross angles with each other due to the shape of the banana.
+Article continues below this ad.

 How to Propagate Roses Using Potato Cuttings